-Bill C-49 provides for significantly increased penalties for individuals and corporations who provide false or misleading information.
-For individuals, the maximum penalties set out in new subsection 25(5) are fines up to \$200,000 and/or imprisonment for up to one year for a first offence, and fines up to \$500,000 and/or imprisonment for up to two years for any subsequent offence.
+Bill C-4 provides for significantly increased penalties for individuals and corporations who provide false or misleading information.
+For individuals, the maximum penalties set out in new section 25(5) are fines up to \$200,000 and/or imprisonment for up to one year for a first offence, and fines up to \$500,000 and/or imprisonment for up to two years for any subsequent offence.
 In the case of a corporation, maximum fines are up to \$500,000 for a first offence and up to \$1,000,000 for any subsequent offence.

-2.4.5 Sharing Information (Clause 25)
+2.4.5 Sharing Information (Clause 26)

-Clause 25 of Bill C-49 adds new section 5.1 to the MTSA.
-This section provides the Minister of Transport with the discretionary power to disclose information about vessels "that in the Minister's opinion, may pose a threat to the safety or security of Canada or Canadians" (new subsection 5.1(2) of the MTSA).
-This section also provides the Governor in Council with the authority to make new regulations respecting the disclosure of information by the Minister about these vessels to departments and agencies of the Government of Canada (or their agents) (new subsection 5.1(1) of the MTSA).
+Clause 26 of Bill C-4 adds new section 5.1 to the MTSA.
+This section authorizes the Governor in Council to make new regulations respecting disclosure of information by the Minister about vessels to departments and agencies of the Government of Canada (or their agents) (new section 5.1(1) of the MTSA).
+This enables the Minister of Transport to use his or her discretion to disclose information about vessels "that in the Minister's opinion, may pose a threat to the safety or security of Canada or Canadians" (new section 5.1(2) of the MTSA).

-2.5 LIMITATION PERIODS (CLAUSE 22)
+2.5 LIMITATION PERIODS (CLAUSE 23)